rtcharity/resources.eahub.org/content/events/clubs-fair.md

 **A note on choosing charities**

-We recommend avoiding using Guide Dog charities or other well-loved local charities like Make-a-Wish Foundation in Giving Games.
-These charities' interventions indeed tend to cost several thousand dollars for comparatively less benefit.
+We recommend avoiding using Guide Dog charities or other particularly well-loved local charities in Giving Games.
+These charities' interventions indeed tend to cost a lot of money for comparatively less benefit.
 However, pointing out their flaws can be offputting for people who have benefitted from the charity, either directly, or through family and friends.

 **How the game could work:**

-* <a target="_blank" href="https://docs.google.com/document/d/19YDz3lLcyaBNVAINhVfmhhyORp9xExOI/edit">This resource has two pages per charity</a>.
+* <a target="_blank" href="https://docs.google.com/document/d/1RPhcZnUfhpGTL4RPH3m_iTZH0E797ohXizqNsEiGzss/edit">This resource has two pages per charity</a>.
 Show the first “initial information” page, state that this is the sort of advertising information a charity might use, and explain what each of the charities does.
 Make sure you are positive about both charities.
 * Get people to pick which charity they’d choose based on this information.
 * Then flip the pages over to show the “evidence” information, and explain what the evidence shows.
 * Allow people to ask questions.